 Review public/stakeholder input as well as safety related planning documents (SHSP) and include details as mentioned in step 2 in narrative review of findings.

 Finalize draft memo and initiate QA/QC process as detailed in SOP.

+Note: for QA/QC in documentation and analysis steps, the following questions should be considered:

+Is the reporting consistent?

+Is the writing/analysis clear about whether we are reporting actual numbers or averages?

+Are we reporting intuitively reasonable outcomes?
+For example, the difference between saying there were 1.5 fatalities in each of the 5 years versus saying there were between 1 and 2 fatalities.

 Step 5 Expected Work Product